wyz960521/tesa2/README.md

 ## Installation

 `GCC` version 9.4.0 or above and `glibc-static` is required.
-Following script can be used:
+If you are using a newer version of Linux, such as Red Hat Enterprise Linux 7 or 8 or above, `glibc-static` may not be installed by default.
+Then you can directly install `GCC` and `glibc-static` with root privileges using the following code:

 ```console
 yum -y install gcc
 yum install glibc-static
 ```

 Alternatively you can meet all requirements by installing the developer toolset `build-essential`:
 ```console
 sudo apt install build-essential
 ```

+Tip: If you don't have root privileges, `conda` can be used to build a virtual environment and perform the above operations in the virtual environment.

-Enter the folder `tesa` and type `make` then the compiled codes are within the same directory as the source.
+Enter the folder `tesa` and type `make`, then the compiled codes are within the same directory as the source.

 ```console
 git clone https://github.com/OSU-BMBL/tesa.git